Blog>Cost Guides>EPC cost guide

 EPC cost guide

-If you’re selling your property or renting one out, you’ll need an Energy Performance Certificate to show to prospective buyers or tenants – otherwise known as an EPC.
+If you’re selling your property or renting one out, by law, you’ll need an Energy Performance Certificate (EPC) to show to prospective buyers or tenants.
 In this guide we'll take you through the average EPC cost, as well as the benefits of having one.

 Energy performance certificate cost